Social Media Image Vetting Guidelines

 The result from the vetting team should be considered as a recommendation.
 The final decision will be made by EC.

 Standing Committee for Online Education and Outreach.

-The vetting request is mostly expected to be the AAAL Business Office, more specifically from Jessica Atkinson, the Association Manager of AAAL (firstname.lastname@example.org).
-Therefore, Jessica will have access to Google Drive for the image vetting (see below).
+The vetting request is mostly expected to be the AAAL Business Office, more specifically from Hannah Queen, the Association and Community Coordinator of AAAL (firstname.lastname@example.org).
+Therefore, Hannah will have access to Google Drive for the image vetting (see below).

-When the vetting is necessary, Jessica will share the image(s) in the google drive folder (only accessible for the vetting team) by numbering each image.
+When the vetting is necessary, Andi will share the image(s) in the Google Drive folder (only accessible for the vetting team) by numbering each image.

 The vetting team will carefully review the image and state their feedback in the excel sheet (only accessible for the vetting team) by stating “yes/no” to the target image.